wp-plugins/sliderly/readme.txt

 * To force links to open in colorbox (a pop-off-the-page image viewer), set colorbox to true `[sliderly id=123 type=gallery colorbox=true]`.
 * Widget with intuitive interface for selecting gallery and type.
 * Hard-codable into a template via `<?php echo do_shortcode('[sliderly id=88 type=slideshow]'); ?>`.

+For those developers out there,the javascript is found at `js.php`.
+With a little magic, you can leverage the backend of Sliderly with your own custom plugin.

 In the back end of things, it creates a custom post type called `slideshow` and just stuffs a hash of info into the post's content.